 What is not Drip-Feeding?

-Drip feeding is very different to self-paced learning.
+Drip feeding is very different from self-paced learning.
 In fact, it’s the exact opposite.
 A self-paced online course or else ‘online course’ is when your student has access to all of the content of your course immediately after purchasing it.
 This means that they get all the available information at once without having to wait.

 If you are in doubt of what you use as both have their advantages and disadvantages, think of the complexity or the level of difficulty of your course material.
-Ask yourself whether it is complex material that your student will need more time to digest.
+Ask yourself whether it is a complex material that your student will need more time to digest.
 If that’s the case, drip-feeding is your best option.

 Alternatively, if the content is simple and easy to understand, you can make it self-paced.